 If you have been weight training for 6 months to 1 year:

-You are now ready to take it to the next level.
-By this, I mean training each muscle group with higher volume (more exercises, more sets and more repetitions) during each workout.
 At this phase, you now have a better understanding of how to adjust machines, what exercises work each muscle group, whether or not your form is good and if you can feel the muscles working when performing the exercises.
 You are also ready to kick up the intensity of your workouts so you can keep getting stronger.

 To begin creating your workout split at this level, I recommend committing to at least 4 days a week, breaking down the days by upper and lower body.
 In each workout, you can perform two exercises for each muscle group.
 So your split would look like this: